 "Future Guy"'s name in Star Trek: Enterprise came from a written review of "Broken Bow" by Trek commentator Chuck Sonnenburg (SF Debris).
 Eventually, fans started using it to refer to the humanoid figure and eventually, the producers of Enterprise used it as the character's actual name in the script.
 In his video review of "Broken Bow" years later, Chuck commented how it pains him that what should have been the Big Bad of the series ended up taking a name derived from sarcasm, another sign of how the Temporal Cold War was poorly plotted and poorly planned.

-The popular Doctor Who fan theory about a series of unaired adventures known as "season 6B" (essentially, that the Second Doctor continued adventuring in some capacity after he was captured but before regenerating at the end of season 6) that is used to plug up continuity holes has been used in some of the Doctor Who Expanded Universe media.
+The popular fan theory about a series of unaired adventures known as "season 6B" (essentially, that the Second Doctor continued adventuring in some capacity after he was captured but before regenerating at the end of season 6) that is used to plug up continuity holes has been used in some of the Doctor Who Expanded Universe media.

 Eve Myles' characters Gwyneth and Gwen Cooper were originally meant not to have any relationship to one another, but fans continued to speculate about it.
 The Series 4 finale briefly "explains" the resemblance as "spatial-genetic multiplicity".